ausbin/gtpd-counter/README.md

 handy wrapper around [CloudFormation][2].
 The frontend (in `frontend/`) is a simple React app.

-How to update:
+How to update (you should be able to use something like `pipx` instead of the first two commands if you want, although I haven't tried it myself):

+    $ . ~/.venv/bin/activate
-    $ pip3 install --user --upgrade awscli aws-sam-cli
+    $ pip install --upgrade awscli aws-sam-cli
     $ ./update.sh

 The first time you run this, you'll need to: